“I am Constantly amazed at the clarity and vividness of colors now.”– Jane L. – Advanced lens & Laser Cataract Surgery Patient

 Clear vision, restored.

 Cataracts, clouding of the natural lens of the eye, are the leading cause of vision loss in adults age 55 and older, and the leading cause of blindness worldwide, according to the National Institutes of Health.
-Top Los Angeles Cataract Surgeon, Dr. Robert Maloney is a leader in researching and developing advanced treatment for cataracts at all stages and of every type.
+Top Los Angeles Cataract Surgeons, Dr. Robert Maloney and Dr. Neda Shamie are leaders in researching and developing advanced treatment for cataracts at all stages and of every type.

-If you are considering Cataract Removal Surgery to correct your vision, don’t you owe it to yourself to find the best cataract surgeon Los Angeles & Beverly Hills have to offer?
+If you are considering Cataract Removal Surgery to correct your vision, don’t you owe it to yourself to find the best cataract surgeons Los Angeles & Beverly Hills have to offer?

 Top Cataract Surgeon, Dr. Robert Maloney, founder of Los Angeles’ Maloney-Shamie Vision Institute, has been performing cataract removal surgeries since he began his specialized surgery practice more than 25 years ago.
-As a leading researcher in the field, Dr. Maloney is able to offer you a wide range of state-of-the-art cataract surgery options, including solutions that are tomorrow’s standards rather than yesterday’s.
+As a leading researcher in the field, Dr. Maloney and The Maloney-Shamie Vision Institute are able to offer you a wide range of state-of-the-art cataract surgery options, including solutions that are tomorrow’s standards rather than yesterday’s.

-Because of his experience and expertise, you can be sure that your treatment plan from Dr. Maloney will be specifically designed for you, based on your unique eyes and needs.
+Because of the experience and expertise of our doctors, you can be sure that your treatment plan from either Dr. Maloney or Dr. Shamie will be specifically designed for you, based on your unique eyes and needs.

 Frequently Asked Cataract Surgery Questions